Loading CES pipeline...

 Upon successful processing, the pipeline provides a structured results table and interactive visual diagnostics to facilitate the rapid identification of active compounds.

-Plate QC statistics (Annotation only)
+Plate QC statistics (Raw / Annotation only)

 • Plate_SSMD : Strictly Standardized Mean Difference between positive and negative controls.